umr-lops/cci-seastate-pum/calibration.md

   altimeter (Dinardo et al., 2022).
 Therefore, the data of the first tandem phase between S6-MF and Jason-3 can be used after the side B change from 14 September 2021 to 4 April 2022.
+[^footnote3]: ERS-2 REAPER does not extend beyond 2003, therefore has no overlap with ENVISAT in tandem phases